Vladica Nikolic

 Vladica Nikolic (born 1 March 1992) is a Serbian professional Rugby league football player who play like prop and lock for Villefranche XIII Aveyron in the Elite One Championship and Serbia national rugby league team.

 Career

 Nikolic was born in Vranje Serbia.
 He started his rugby career in Red Star.
 With whom he was several times the champion in the Serbian Rugby League and Balkan Super League.
-He has been playing in France for the last ten years and curtenly in Villefranche XIII Aveyron.
-He won the Elite 2 championship twice (La Réole XIII and Villefranche XIII Aveyron) and with national team he won Rugby League European Championship B 2014/15 and 2020.
+He has been playing in France for the last thirteen years and currently in Villefranche XIII Aveyron.
+He won the Elite 2 championship twice (La Réole XIII and Villefranche XIII Aveyron) and with national team he won Rugby League European Championship B 2014/15, 2020 and 2026.